J-1 Visa Logistics Analyst Jobs

 Verify your program category before applying

-If you're a current student or within 12 months of graduation, you qualify for the J-1 Intern category.
+If you're a current student or within 12 months of graduation, you qualify for the J-1 visa Intern category.
 Post-graduation professionals with relevant work experience apply under Trainee.
 Applying under the wrong category delays DS-2019 issuance and can disqualify you entirely.

 Target host employers with existing supply chain training infrastructure